uminho-miei-engseg-19-20/EngSeg/README.eng.md

 ## Announcements

+**15/Mar/2020**

+- The worksheet for the sixth class was made available, as well as some bibliography.
+- The slides were made available for the sixth class.

+**14/Mar/2020**

+- Following the guidelines of the University of Minho, it was published on the BlackBoard how the chair will work, while classes are suspended in the campus of Gualtar.

 **08/Mar/2020**

 - Email was sent to the students explaining how the chair will work, while classes are suspended in the campus of Gualtar